top of page

 Home >> HR Issues >> Maternity leave: Days, Pay and application

-Guide to Maternity Leave, Pregnancy Checkup Leave, and Unpaid Parental Leave?
+2026 Guide to Maternity Leave, Pregnancy Checkup Leave, and Unpaid Parental Leave in Taiwan

 For expectant mothers who are also working and their employers, understanding maternity leave regulations is essential!
 This guide explains the key aspects of maternity leave: how many days you get, whether weekends are included, how much pay you receive, and the relevant application rules—all in one place!